igorkamyshev/farfetched/apps/website/docs/tutorial/index.md

 # Farfetched

-:::warning
+:::tip

-Current version of Farfetched is not stable yet.
-Please, read [Releases policy](/statements/releases) before using it.
+Farfetched 1.0 is scheduled for release in the end of 2024.
+All future releases before it would be focused on API clean up and stability improvements.
+Please, read [Releases policy](/statements/releases) and [Roadmap](/roadmap) to get more details.

 :::

 Farfetched is a **missing data-fetching library for frontend**, in more technical terms, it makes fetching, caching, synchronizing and updating server state in your web applications a breeze.